mfoliveira/buggy.link/_posts/2018-01-31-ppc64le-on-x86_64-qemu-full-system-emulation.markdown

 You can run a `ppc64le` virtual machine on your `x86_64` computer with QEMU full-system emulation!

+This provides an environment that is very similar to an original system, although with slower performance due to processor instruction emulation.

+It can be handy to run programs that are not processor intensive, and help a bit in growing your patience.

 ## QEMU

 Let's build the QEMU target for full-system emulation of the `ppc64le` architecture (`ppc64-softmmu`).